Prashanna-Raj-Pandit/NN-Time-series/README.md

 These three outputs are concatenated and fed into further Dense layers for classification.
 Finally, a single-unit sigmoid outputs the probability of autism.
 We compile with the Adam optimizer and binary cross-entropy loss.

 ![DL_Model](https://github.com/user-attachments/assets/2179e646-5cc7-49f8-9cc3-5b98adf4ebb7)

+## Training with Callbacks

+We train the model on the training split (42 subjects) and monitor validation loss for early stopping.
+We use an 80-20 train-test split, and reserve 10% of the training data for validation.
+We include *EarlyStopping* to prevent overfitting and *ModelCheckpoint* to save the best model.